Category

 Blog-CTA-Sidebar-Graphic-HeatSafety-Checklist

-Currently, protecting your employees from heat stress falls under the Occupational Safety and Health Administration’s (OSHA) General Duty Clause and your overall duty of care to protect your employees from undue harm.
+Currently, protecting your employees from heat stress falls under the Occupational Safety and Health Administration’s (OSHA) General Duty Clause and your overall duty of care to protect employees from undue harm.
 Some states—California, Minnesota, and Michigan—have their own laws.
 But OSHA is working on new regulations related to heat safety and injury prevention that would put formal guidelines on how to handle heat safety in a work environment.

 "The 30-year average actually shows that we lose more people to heat than any other sort of weather event." —Paul Yura, Warning Coordination Meteorologist at the National Weather Service